philou/philou.github.com/_posts/2019-02-10-focus-on-core-domain-with-relationships-from-ddd-and-event-storming.markdown

 ---
 layout: single
-title: "Focus on Core Domain with Relationships from DDD and Event Storming"
+title: "Focus on the Core with Event Storming and DDD Domain Relationships - 1"
 date: 2019-02-14
 comments: true
 categories: